KEINOS/Broadcast-inside-Docker-network/README.md

 # Broadcasting And Receiving A UDP Message In The Docker Network

-Sample of broadcasting UDP messages inside the Docker network and receiving them with: ash shell, PHP7, PHP8-alpha and Python3.
+Sample of broadcasting UDP messages inside the Docker network and receiving them with:

+- Ash shell, PHP7, PHP8-alpha and Python3.

 ## What You Need